 You could be preparing a cocktail party to be held by the Commanding Officer while in a foreign country or preparing a high carbohydrate meal for a new recruit involved in intense physical training.
 You will prepare meals at sea and ashore and may even cook 'in the field' on peacekeeping operations overseas.

 Your career will start with initial and specialist training before posting to a shore based galley to practice your new skills.
 Further postings will see you serving at sea and ashore with further training and courses available to help with your career development and progression.
-Those that make the grade are able to sit for written examinations for the City and Guilds of London Institute.
+On completion of trade courses, you are able to sit written examinations for the City and Guilds of London Institute.

 Job on base